Starrcade '84: The Million Dollar Challenge: Aftermath

 Paul Jones and Jimmy Valiant would continue their years-long feud after Valiant returned to JCP from CWG following his "loser leaves town" period into 1985 and beyond.

-Dusty Rhodes would go on to win the NWA TV title, then the title became the NWA World TV title after JCP purchased Ole Anderson's Championship Wrestling from Georgia in March, 1985.
+Dusty Rhodes would go on to win the NWA TV title, then the title became the NWA World TV title after the purchase of Ole Anderson's CWG promotion.
 After the buyout, Ole would turn heel and join up with his kayfabe brother Arn Anderson after his arrival in JCP and both help Arn in his feud with Manny Fernandez, then capturing the NWA National Tag Team Championship.

-The Zambuie Express would break up during 1985, Kareem Muhammad would spend a short time in Ole Anderson's CWG promotion, then move on to Championship Wrestling from Florida while Elijah Akeem would resume wrestling under his previous incarnation of "Bad Bad Leroy Brown" and move to Japan and then to the UWF.
+The Zambuie Express would break up during 1985, Kareem Muhammad would spend a short time in CWG, then move on to Championship Wrestling from Florida while Elijah Akeem would resume wrestling under his previous incarnation of "Bad Bad Leroy Brown" and move to Japan and then to the UWF.

 Ivan and Nikita Koloff would regain the NWA World Tag Team titles from Rhodes and Fernandez, then Nikita Koloff would begin a feud with Ric Flair over his NWA World Heavyweight title, culminating in a title match at the first Great American Bash in July 1985.
 Don Kernodle would no longer be in any title hunt, after his return from his (kayfabe) injury by the Koloffs he found himself down to the midcard after the mass influx of new talent (Magnun TA, Arn Anderson, Buddy Landel, Rock and Roll Express, Midnight Express, etc.) to JCP.

 Assassin #1 would leave JCP after Starrcade and also move to CWG as a heel under the tutelage of Jimmy Hart before Hart left for the WWF; Assassin #1 left CWG after the buyout by Jim Crockett.
-Don Kernodle would fall down the card after his tag team title runs and became enhancement talent for JCP.